blairecas/wdutils/readme.txt

 (!) images data is NOT inverted for this program (!) do not use it at all, it's for my own purposes

 wdinit.dsk
-floppy disk image to help init HDD will write minimal RT-11 partition
+floppy disk image to help init WD HDD will write block 0 and minimal RT-11 partition on WD0

 ide_wdromv0110.bin
 ide_wdromv0200.bin